HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Gulfport Energy (GPOR) Investors Who Have Suffered $100K+ Losses to Contact its Attorneys: Securities Fraud Class Action Filed - Oil & Gas 360

+HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Gulfport Energy (GPOR) Investors Who Have Suffered $100K+ Losses to Contact its Attorneys: Securities Fraud Class Action Filed

-SAN FRANCISCO, March 18, 2020 /PRNewswire/ -- Hagens Berman urges investors in Gulfport Energy Corporation (NASDAQ: GPOR) who have suffered losses in excess of $100,000 to submit their losses now.
+SAN FRANCISCO, March 19, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges investors in Gulfport Energy Corporation (NASDAQ: GPOR) who have suffered losses in excess of $100,000 to submit their losses now.
 A securities fraud class action has been filed and certain investors may have valuable claims.

 Gulfport Energy Corporation (GPOR) Securities Class Action: